ddi_dma_attr(9s) 맨 페이지 - 윈디하나의 솔라나라

 ddi_dma_cookie(9S).

-device's DMA counter register.
-For example, 0xFFFFFF would describe a
+vice's DMA counter register.
+For example, 0xFFFFFF would describe a DMA

-DMA engine with a 24-bit counter register.
-DMA resource allocation
+engine with a 24-bit counter register.
+DMA resource allocation func‐

-functions have to break up a DMA object into multiple DMA cookies if
+tions have to break up a DMA object into multiple DMA cookies if the

 The dma_attr_align specifies alignment requirements for allocated DMA